brysgo/semantic-mapreduce/README.md

 In fact, Funnel uses the names of the arguments to figure out what values to pass it.

+Some of you may recognize this technique from AngularJS dependency injection.

 When a funnel rule is done running, it knows what rules to call next because the arguments say which rules depend on it.

+Unlike dependency injection, rules can continue to emit results and dependant rules will continue to recieve them.

 #### Funnel